TRON-US/eCommerce-hello-world/README.md

 ### NPM

 - Make sure you have NPM installed.
-You can install it by following instructions here: [install NPM](https://www.npmjs.com/get-npm).
+You can install it by following instructions here: [install NPM](https://www.npmjs.com/get-npm). using NVM (Node Version Manager) is recommended, and directions can be found [here](https://medium.com/@Joachim8675309/installing-node-js-with-nvm-4dc469c977d9).

 ### TronBox